JohnnyW74/playbooks/README.md

 personal_lab_playbooks
 =========

-This is my playground with which I deployed my KVM instances on my laptop to play a little with docker
+This is my playground with which I deploy my KVM instances on my laptop to play a little with docker

 Requirements
 ------------